samueltober/samuel-tober/_posts/2021-02-20-Partially_observed_data.md

 etc. It can be observed that each value should be between 0 and 1, and each row needs to sum to 1, since the row sum is $$\sum_{b\in val(B)} p(B = b|Pa(B))$$, where val(B) denotes all possible values of B, and Pa(B) the parents of B.

+# Learning
+Learning generally means to infer some knowledge from given data.
+As described above, a Bayesian network consists of a graph (structure) and a table-CPD for each node (probabilities).
+Thus, we could imagine learning either the structure, the probabilities or both.
+Structure learning can be a significantly more difficult task, especially as the number of variables grows, since there is an exponential number of possible graphs that can represent the variables.
+Further, to decide which structure is best, we need to compare all structures - possibly removing some cases that deviate from prior knowledge too much - which in itself requires us to estimate the parameters for that given structure.
+That is, parameter estimation is a subtask of structure learning, and to keep this tutorial focused we will only cover parameter estimation.
+For small toy examples the “true” structure can often be known by reasoning about causality (we dodge the philosophical discussion on whether causality actually exists or not).
+As an example, imagine we roll two dice and record the individual values along with the sum.
+It is clear that the two dice do not influence each other, but that both influence the sum.
+And even though the sum can tell us something about the values of the dice (if the sum is low, each dice rolled low), it does not affect the rolls.
+The true graph is thus